aneveux/talk-devops/index.md

 ---

-#Anyway, keep in mind to have a balanced backlog!
+#Actually the main problem was to keep having a balanced backlog.

 ???